Kasherpete/kasherpete/README.md

 I like building larger projects and APIs with Python, but I also really enjoy tinkering with IoT and embedded devices programming with C/C++.

+Most of my larger projects are not uploaded on GitHub or are labeled as private, but feel free to ask me about anything!

 **🛠️ Languages and tools**

 <code><img height="30" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/python/python.png"></code>